pinf/loader-js/README.md

 Versatile & Complete Cross-Platform CommonJS JavaScript Module, Package & Program Loader
 ========================================================================================

+*Status: BETA - Mostly stable API undergoing wider testing.*

-The PINF JavaScript Loader combines what you would traditionally call a __package installer__ and __class loader__ and is intended to be used instead of tools such as [npm](http://npmjs.org/), [RequireJS](http://requirejs.org/) and [tusk](http://narwhaljs.org/).
+The PINF JavaScript Loader asynchronously combines what you would traditionally call a **package installer** and **class loader** and is **intended to be used as the core to all your JavaScript applications** no matter what platform they run on.

-The loader allows for bootstrapping a consistent and state-of-the-art CommonJS environment for any supported platform (on server & in browser) and thus is ideally suited to be used as the target for the `commonjs` command and the development of cross-platform JavaScript applications and libraries.
+The loader allows for bootstrapping a consistent and state-of-the-art CommonJS environment for any supported platform (on servers, in browsers, desktop applications, secure sandboxes, and embedded) and thus is ideally suited to be used as the target for the `commonjs` command and the development of cross-platform JavaScript applications and libraries that may be shared with the CommonJS ecosystem.

 Status: [See ./NOTES.md](https://github.com/pinf/loader-js/blob/master/NOTES.md)